 Shea Lions Club.
 The club`s activities include soft ball cricket, volley ball and Female and Male football.
 Participate annually at August Games and Indigenous heritage celebrations.

 Expanding and Improving Cattle farming construction of 1square mile paddock, a corral and purchasing cattle and the introduction of Artificial Insemination (AI)for better and high quality breed cattle (1) 24 mile bush track to Quitaro (2) Construction of the Village Shop.

 The pristine forest, the mountainous and hilly landscape with its fresh water rivers and streams are the habitat of the giant Harpy eagle, macaws, cock of the rock and many species of birds.
 The giant Armadillo, giant water turtles, giant ant eaters, tapir, anaconda, jaguar, puma, arapaima, bushmaster, rattler and many more wildlife one can think of can be found in abundance with all these resources of Shea one can just wonder that this can surely attract tourist.

-One attraction is the mighty 474 feet solid granite Shii Rock which is just 1mile from the centre of the village.
+One attraction is the mighty 474 feet solid grenade Shea Rock which is just 1mile from the centre of the village.

-Taraiporo (bottle mountain), Omab and other mountains hills are just a few added to the numerous attractions to the adventurous tourist.
+Taraipo (bottle mountain) Omaband other mountains hills are just a few added to the numerous attractions to the adventurous tourist.

 The Village Council developed a Sustainable village resource zoning Plan where village members participated in drafting out and zoning areas for all the activities carried out in the titled village lands.ie. livestock, Farmland and logging, sustainable utilization area, community conservation area Ecotourism there was also a plan on the boundaries of the proposed extension of village lands occupied and used by the residents.